Printed & Manuscript African Americana

 At Auction March 30, 2017

-The highlight of this powerful auction is a previously unrecorded photograph of Harriet Tubman.
-The image is from a carte-de-visite album compiled in the 1860s, with 44 photographic portraits, which also boasts images of John Willis Menard, the first African-American elected to Congress.
+The highlight of this powerful auction is a previously unrecorded photograph of Harriet Tubman from a carte-de-visite album compiled in the 1860s.
+The album boasts 44 photographic portraits of contemporary abolitionists and politicians, including that of John Willis Menard, the first African-American elected to Congress.

 Estimate $30,000 to $40,000.